deburky/RP-2023/_sources/Chapter2/Chapter2.md

 <span style="font-family: Karma, sans-serif;">

 <b>Credit scoring</b> is a high-stakes use of machine learning in the financial services industry.
-It has transformed consumer lending and is used for tasks like evaluating loan applications, assessing ,loan performance, segmenting risk, and determining pricing.
+It has transformed consumer lending and is used for tasks like evaluating loan applications, assessing loan performance, segmenting risk, and determining pricing.
 A credit scoring system can be understood as the totality of tools, processes, and systems used for the estimation of the credit risk.

 ![image](../images/resized/models_small.png)